dragonwasrobot/dragonwasrobot.github.io/_posts/2015-09-26-an-interpreter-a-compiler-and-a-virtual-machine.md

 category: programming
 description: "In this post, we implement an interpreter, a compiler and a virtual machine."
-tags: [Coq, Languages, Interpreters, Compilers, Virtual Machines]
+tags: [Coq, Programming Languages, Interpreters, Compilers, Virtual Machines]
 ---

 #### prerequisites: Basic experience with Coq or similar